Former Denver Bronco to attend this year’s Rifle Rendezvous Festival

 Former Denver Broncos linebacker Karl Mecklenburg is scheduled to attend this year’s Rifle Rendezvous Festival with hopes of inspiring local high school students, an official said.

-“Our focus is really going to be toward getting our youth involved,” Rifle Rendezvous Festival Board President Annie MacGregor said.
-“So, we have a youth rodeo we’re bringing out.”
+“Our focus is really going to be toward getting our youth involved,” Rifle Rendezvous Festival board President Annie MacGregor said.
+“So we have a youth rodeo we’re bringing out.”

 Mecklenburg, who played alongside the great John Elway, wrote a book titled, “Heart of a Student Athlete: All-Pro Advice for Competitors and Their Families.”
 The motivational book outlines templates for success, like using courage and teamwork to achieve beyond the scope of sport.